MarkdeGraaff/LightFish/README.md

 ## Tech

-LightFush does not need a lot to work!
+LightFish does not need a lot to work!

 - Language - Just PHP
 - Live server - XAMPP, LAMPP, WAMPP.
 Really, anything will do!